crewstories/Terms-of-Use-and-Privacy-Policy/TermsOfUse.md

 •	defames; or

-•	spams or solicits Crew users.
+•	spams or solicits Views users.

 You must also respect Crews rights.
 These Terms do not grant you any right to: